zanonnicola/tracking-ready-hook/README.md

 ## :bulb: Usage

-Let's assume you want to sent some data to GA or to the `dataLayer` but in order to do that you need to wait for GA or GTM to be available in `window`.
+Let's assume you want to send some data to GA or to the `dataLayer` but in order to do that you need to wait for GA or GTM to be available in `window`.

 ```javascript
 function App() {